Mallorca & Southern Spain - Itinerary

 Alhambra, Granada, Spain

-Day 10 & 11 - Ronda: Leave Granada and embark a beautiful countryside drive to Ronda.
-Ronda, Spain is like a storybook town perched dramatically above a gorge—equal parts breathtaking and historic.
-In Ronda, we rented a 3 bedroom house off the cutest street close to the centre of town.
-Here's what makes it unforgettable:
+Leave Granada behind and embark on a beautiful countryside drive to Ronda.
+This spectacular destination feels like a storybook town, perched dramatically above a sheer canyon—equal parts breathtaking and historic.
+For our stay, we rented a fantastic three-bedroom house tucked just off the cutest street close to the center of town, making it the perfect base to experience everything the area has to offer.

-• You can also explore the Casa del Rey Moro, which includes a secret water mine carved into the cliffside.
+• Moorish Legacy: The town’s 13th-century Arab Baths (Baños Árabs) are among the best-preserved in Spain.
+You can also explore the Casa del Rey Moro, which features an incredible secret water mine with stairs carved directly down into the cliffside.

 Ronda, Spain